sum1won/summod/README.md

 Kitsune: 30->23 gems

 ##### Agartha, Ktonian Dead
-Blindlord; 140->110 gold, insp 1, goodleader->okleader

-Blindfighter Strength 11->12
+Blindfighter: str 11->12

-Cave Knight 10 gold discount
+Cave Knight: 100->90 gold

+Blindlord: 140->110 gold, +H1, goodleader->okleader, +inspirational 1

-Servant of Oracles given mm2
+Servant of Oracles: mapmove 1->2

 ##### Abysia, Blood of Humans

+Newts: 85->70 gold

+Anathemant Salamanders 210->195 gold, +0.2FESD

+Anathemant Dragons  310->295 gold, +0.2FESD

+*Spell changes from EA Abysia

-Addition of ?Childen of Rhuax? spell - Abysian version of Rhuax pact, requiring F4E1.
+(New Spell) Childen of Rhuax: Abysian version of Rhuax Pact, conj 3, F4E1, 2 gems

-Summon scorpion man now summons a commander, costs 10 gems, has torso  credit to  johannes

-Addition ?abysian crossbreeding? (abysian themed version of the crossbreeding spell.)
+(New Spell) Abysian (Improved) Cross Breeding: Abysian-themed version of the (Improved) Cross Breeding spell

+Summon Scorpion Man: conj 8->6, 12->10 gems, (+commander, +iron cap, +torso slot)(credit to johannes)

-GoRing Demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.
+*Casting Gift of Reason on demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.

-Newts discounted by 85->70 gold

-Anathemant Salamanders 175->160 gold, given 0.2 FESD  random

-Anathemant Dragons  310->295 gold, given 0.2 FESD additional random

 ##### Caelum, Return of the Raptors